eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/11_connectordiscovery.md

 which dataspace participants should use to discover which versions of the protocol are supported by a Connector.

-To ease the discovery of available and supported DSP versions of a Connector, the tractusx-edc project makes available and API endpoint that proxies the request to metadata endpoint and returns the corresponding parameters for latest supported DSP version.
+To ease the discovery of available and supported DSP versions of a Connector, the tractusx-edc project makes available an API endpoint that proxies the request to the metadata endpoint and returns the corresponding parameters for the latest supported DSP version.

 DSP parameter discovery is done via the following request: